HELP AND ADVICE FOR GROUP LEADERS

 Obviously, you need to fill in your register every week, but if it ends up in a mess, there is nothing wrong with making a fair copy at the end of term before you send it in- though you do not need to do that.
 The main purpose of sending in the registers is to be able to audit and properly account for the money that you have collected in subs and spent on small items for your group.
 That is why we ask for receipts for items bought to be attached.

-There is a green metal box in the main room at Kingsfield House where you can leave your register.
+There is a black metal box by the main door at Lund House where you can leave your register.

 If you need a new register, there is a link on the right of this page which will download a copy to you PC.
-Please email Dave Boothroyd if you would like it in another format.
-If you need a printed copy, there is a stock of registers in a folder hung up by the side of the whiteboard at Kingsfield House.
+Please email Fred Reed if you would like it in another format.
+If you need a printed copy, there is a stock of registers in a folder in the leaders pigeon holes at Lund House House.

 Equipment for your group